vivin-neelankavil/Jio_IPTV/README.md

      http://localhost:8080/tsjiotv/login.php
      ```

-  b.
+  &ensp; &ensp; b.
 Using your mobile, iPad or PC's internet browser <br>
-     Your JioTV server ip is same as the 'Android TV' private ip we noted down earlier <br>
+  &ensp; &ensp; Your JioTV server ip is same as the 'Android TV' private ip we noted down earlier <br>

-     ```py
      http://<your_private_ip>:8080/tsjiotv/login.php
-     ```

 5. Open Tivimate or OTT Navigator Player and configure the IPTV playlist<br>
   a.
 Select local playlist option and choose the 'localplaylist.m3u' file from the htdocs/tsjiotv directory <br>
   b. in case your IPTV video is lagging/buffering or you don't have the required internet bandwidth to stream smoothly, then choose the default required resolution from one the playlist at htdocs/tsjiotv directory.<br>
   c.
 Optionally, you can configure to auto start Tivimate or OTT Navigator on Android TV boot or waking from sleep and start playing TV channels as any TV setup box would do. <br>

 Hurrah !!
-Now Play & Enjoy streaming TV Channels.<br>
+Now enjoy streaming TV Channels on your Android TV.<br>

 <h2>Screenshots</h2>